sahithyandev/s2/src/content/docs/data-structures-and-algorithms/algorithms/07-dijkstras-algorithm.md

    - For each adjacent vertex, calculate the distance through the current vertex.
 If this distance is smaller than the previously known distance, update it and push the vertex into the priority queue.

 ## Implementation

-Below is an implementation of Dijkstra's algorithm in C++:

 ```cpp
 #include <iostream>